Dangerous dog warning sign with picture of dog next to a QR code

 • A dog’s saliva entering the mouth, nose or eyes.

-• A clear description of dog (if possible).
+• A clear description of dog.

 • Dog owner’s name and address.

 If your pet has been bitten or attacked by a dog, report it to Toronto Animal Services by calling 311 as soon as possible.
+If your dog has been injured seek veterinary medical attention for your dog.

 If you are the owner of a dog that has bitten: